 The Rosinante rocking

-This rocking horse is molded by polyethylene.
+This designer rocking chair horse is molded by polyethylene.

 Plastic pioneer master and a living legend of modern design.
 His now iconic plastic creations include the Ball (1963), the Pastil (1968), and the Bubble (1968) chairs which echo the pop culture and spirit of their time.
 Many of Aarnio’s works are included in the world’s most prestigious museums, including Victoria and Albert Museum in London, MoMA in New York and Vitra Design Museum in Weil am Rhein.

 If you wish to receive more information about this collection, you can contact us through this form.